-Tax credits are available to a wide range of families: most families with children and those in low-paid work with or without children.
+l get tax credits.
+Tax credits are available to a wide range of families, most families Can I get other help? with children and those in low-paid work with or without children.
 The notice you get with your award will clearly show your household income and key family details.

-It makes sense for other organisations who rely on the same basic information to use your tax credits award as a link to the services they provide as it saves
+It makes sense for other organisations who rely on the same basic information to use your tax credits award as a link to the services information to use your tax credits award as a link to the services they provide as it saves